ALI GIUSTO, Doctoral Candidate, Clinical Psychology, Department of Psychology & Neuroscience

 Prior to coming to Duke, Ali obtained her bachelor’s degree from Yale University majoring in Psychology with a focus in early childhood education.
 Previously, she worked as a Research Associate at Cancer Treatment Centers of America, volunteered at the Children’s Hospital in Philadelphia, and worked as a Research Assistant for a community-based participatory research project between the University of Colorado-Boulder and Judi’s House, non-profit mental health center for bereaved families to study predictors of youth well-being, family-based intervention development, and program effectiveness.

 ELSA FRIIS, Doctoral Student, Clinical Psychology, Department of Psychology & Neuroscience

 Elsa is a doctoral student in clinical psychology at Duke University and a Global Health Doctoral Scholar.
 Her research interests center around the development and implementation of sustainable, evidence-based family therapy and parenting programs in developing countries.
 In particular, she is interested in the impact of poverty and cultural norms on family dynamics and utilizing this knowledge to develop innovative, technology assisted, family-centered interventions to improve adolescent mental health.
 She is currently developing a mobile application for use in the Tuko Pamoja Family Intervention: Kenya and led a team to win the Duke STEAM Challenge for this work.
 Elsa has traveled to Kenya multiple times for project fieldwork.

 Elsa also has worked on many other projects in the lab including “Private Violence, Public Concern” and “Parents Make a Difference: Liberia”.
 Prior to joining the doctoral program, Elsa received her Masters of Science in Global Health in 2014 from Duke University where she developed a culturally grounded model of family-based interpersonal violence in Kenya.

-BONNIE KAISER, Post-Doctoral Candidate, Duke Global Health Institute
+BONNIE KAISER, Post-Doctoral Fellow, Duke Global Health Institute